 The goal of the Veterans Club is to connect current, former and prospective Carlson School of Management students in order to promote professional advancement, to connect with perspective students, and to overcome common challenges faced by veterans.

-NET Impact a mission-driven network of over 5,000 leaders that helps members broaden their business education, refine their leadership skills, and pursue meaningful professional goals.
+Net Impact is a mission-driven network of over 5,000 leaders that helps members broaden their business education, refine their leadership skills, and pursue meaningful professional goals.
 Also oversee Neighborhood Business Fellows that work to build our Cedar/Riverside community.

 Outdoor Adventure Club (OAC)

-The Leadership Advisory Board (LAB) strives to enhance the student experience of over 1,500 Part-Time Carlson MBA students by serving as a liaison between the students and Carlson School leadership and acts as a strategic advisory board to improve the quality, value, and community of the Part-Time MBA Program. learn more
+The Leadership Advisory Board (LAB) strives to enhance the student experience of over 1,500 Part-Time Carlson MBA students by serving as a liaison between students and Carlson School leadership.
+Our mission is to continually improve the quality, value, and community of the Part-Time MBA Program. learn more

 Sports Business Club

 The Sports Business Club offers experiences that give insight into the business behind the sports industry.
 The club creates social and networking opportunities that increase engagement of part-time MBA students outside of the classroom and drives support of student athletes.